kubernetes-sigs/prometheus-adapter/README.md

 - `--metrics-relist-interval=<duration>`: This is the interval at which to update the cache of available metrics from Prometheus.
-Since the adapter only lists metrics during discovery that exist between the current time and the last discovery query, it's necessary to set your relist interval to *at least* your Prometheus scrape interval, otherwise your metrics will occaisonally disappear from the adapter.
+Since the adapter only lists metrics during discovery that exist between the current time and the last discovery query, your relist interval should be equal to or larger than your Prometheus scrape interval, otherwise your metrics will occaisonally disappear from the adapter.

 - `--prometheus-url=<url>`: This is the URL used to connect to Prometheus.